 You should seek help from a medical professional as soon as possible.

-- INCLUDES: Four (4) 3.5-oz. jar of Icy Hot Extra Strength Pain Relieving Balm
+- Includes four (4) 3.5-oz. jar of Icy Hot Original Pain Relieving Balm

-- PAIN RELIEF: Use Icy Hot Balm for back pain relief, shoulder pain relief, muscle pain relief and joint pain relief in minutes
+- Use Icy Hot Balm for back pain relief, shoulder pain relief, muscle pain relief and joint pain relief in minutes

-- EXTRA STRENGTH: This pain relief balm helps relieve minor pains associated with arthritis, sprains, bruises and muscle cramps
+- This pain relief balm helps relieve minor pains associated with arthritis, sprains, bruises and muscle strains

-- NON-GREASY FOR LESS MESS: Massage in Icy Hot Extra Strength Balm for powerful, non-greasy pain relief
+- Massage in Icy Hot Original Balm for fast-acting pain relief

-- AMERICA'S #1 TOPICAL PAIN RELIEVER: Icy Hot is the number-one topical pain relief brand* *among OTC topical analgesics
+- Icy Hot America's #1 topical pain relief brand* *among OTC topical analgesics

 What is Tiger Balm?

 Tiger Balm is a product that comes in a balm-like salve that helps to relieve and alleviate pain and soreness in muscles and joints caused by perfectly healthy situations such as running or working out as well as situations such as alleviating the pain caused by arthritis or sprains.

 The product helps relieve pain by creating a numbing effect on your skin in the area in which the balm is applied.